§ 40.1-23-6. Rights and privileges of parental successor.

 (b) The directors, supervisors, superintendents, operators, or foster parents of such facilities shall inform, advise, and consult with the parental successor, when actually serving, regarding the person for whom the parental successor was named, as though he or she were the natural parent of the person, on all matters pertaining to his or her health, education, recreation, general welfare, and including, but not limited to, matters of medical treatment, surgery, placement, and discharge.

-(c) A parental successor shall have the rights and privileges conferred by this section although the person for whom he or she is named parental successor is on placement from any facility operated by the department of mental health, retardation, and hospitals, or other facility and not physically resident therein.
+(c) A parental successor shall have the rights and privileges conferred by this section although the person for whom he or she is named parental successor is on placement from any facility operated by the department of behavioral healthcare, developmental disabilities and hospitals, or other facility and not physically resident therein.

 (P.L.
 1972, ch.
 128, § 1; G.L.
 1956, § 23-43.2-6; P.L.
 1979, ch.
 39, § 1; P.L.
 1984, ch.
 81, § 19; P.L.
 1998, ch.
 391, § 6.)